sammi-turner/Blog/noob-faqs.md

 Q. What programming language is good for beginners?

 A. One that has a large community online.
-The word "community" in this context, means that totality of information about that technology online, and its entire user base.
+The word "community" in this context, means the totality of information about that technology online, and its entire user base.

 Q. What operating system should I use for programming?